Commercial Street was originally known as North Street until 1897

 In the 1990s, an entire section of the western side of Commercial Street was razed and a parking lot was built.
 The lot was the former location of the Knowles’ Residence, Martin Logging Office and former V&R Store where a laundry mat was built in its place in front of Martin’s Garage.

 Left & Right side of the Commercial Street Parking Lot (Google Maps)

 Lower Commercial Street – 2010 (Google Maps)

-100 year comparison of Store Blocks which lined the eastern side of Lower Commercial Street in 1912.
+100 Year Then & Now comparison of Store Blocks on the eastern side of Lower Commercial Street.

 Lower Commercial Street Store Blocks – 1912

 1. Former Buck – Higgins – Currie – Fisher Block (unseen in 1912 Photo) | 2.
 Former Greene – Wood Block – 2012